Praveenk8051/ml-notes/README.md

 The purpose of these notes is to provide a comprehensive understanding of fundamental machine learning concepts and advanced topics.
 These notes are intended for students, researchers, and practitioners who want to strengthen their theoretical knowledge in machine learning.

+## Formats

+The notes are available in two formats:
+- **Markdown:** Suitable for quick reading and reference.
+- **Notebook:** Provides an ore clearer mathematical equation(as the equations are built in latex).

 ## How to Use

 1. Clone the repository to your local machine.